 by Mike Ratliff

-τὸν μὴ γνόντα ἁμαρτίαν ὑπὲρ ἡμῶν ἁμαρτίαν ἐποίησεν, ἵνα ἡμεῖς γενώμεθα δικαιοσύνη θεοῦ ἐν αὐτῷ.
-(2 Corinthians 5:21 NA27)
+21 τὸν μὴ γνόντα ἁμαρτίαν ὑπὲρ ἡμῶν ἁμαρτίαν ἐποίησεν, ἵνα ἡμεῖς γενώμεθα δικαιοσύνη θεοῦ ἐν αὐτῷ

-The one not knowing sin, on behalf of us, was made sin that we might become the righteousness of God in him.
-(2 Corinthians 5:21 Possessing the Treasure New Testament V1)
+21 The one who knew no sin, on our behalf, was made sin that we might become the righteousness of God in him.
+(2 Corinthians 5:21 translated from the NA28 Greek text)